oracle/docker-images/OracleAnalytics/README.md

 ### Using Container Compose

-The BI image supports using container compose to start the BI and DB containers together.
+The BI image supports using `docker-compose` to start the BI and DB containers together.

 In this mode, the containers are started in parallel, and the BI container must wait for the DB to become available.